 Industrial AR is often used for assembly/disassembly sequences, and these sequences are created within Creo Illustrate.
-Creo Illustrate allows users to create animations for CAD models with the help of their model structure.
-The tools featured in this next tutorial are Transform, Phantom, Flash, and Fly Out and will be based upon the removal of the front left motor of the quadcopter.
+Creo Illustrate allows you to create animations for CAD models with the help of their model structure.
+The tools featured in this next tutorial are Transform, Phantom, Flash, and Fly Out and will be used to remove the front left motor of the quadcopter.
+You can use the skills learned in this section to add animated sequences for the rest of the parts on the quadcopter.